stedekay/SpraedPDFGeneratorBundle/README.markdown

 	$html = $this->renderView('AcmeDemoBundle:Default:index.html.twig');
 	$pdfGenerator = $this->get('spraed.pdf.generator');

-Also you are able to set an encoding option.
+Also you are able to set an encoding option (you can leave the second parameter, it defaults to UTF-8):

 	$pdfGenerator->generatePDF($html, 'UTF-8');

-Anything else will be handled by the "new Response()" object in the controller, i.e.:
+Anything else will be handled by the Response object in the controller, i.e.:

         $html = $this->renderView('ACMEYourBundle:Print:print.html.twig');
         $pdfGenerator = $this->get('spraed.pdf.generator');

-        return new Response($pdfGenerator->generatePDF($html, 'UTF-8'),
+        return new Response($pdfGenerator->generatePDF($html),
                         200,
                         array(
                             'Content-Type' => 'application/pdf',